omotarita/cw2/README.md

 | '/users/settings/<*username*>' | Settings page (09) | **display_settings(username)** |
 | '/users/saved/<*username*>' | Saved Preferences (10) | **display_saved(username)** |

 Here is the complete MVC diagram, further demonstrating how the **models**, **views** and **controllers** work in tandem.
+I modelled the diagram in UML due to its widespread popularity which suggests the diagram should be understood by the vast majority of developers.
 ![Complete MVC Diagram](Application_Design/MVC_diagram.png)

 ### Relational database design

 Relational databases contain the multitude of datapoints for every entity interacting with an application.
 For this application, the entities are the users, the movies, the users' movie choices and their 'blends'.
 The data for each and every one of the interactions carried out in an app is documented in its relational database; as such, these systems are highly complex and incredibly confusing.
 Relational database design helps manage this complexity.
 By representing the relationships between entities in a relational database, developers are able to understand and automate how different datapoints affect each other, reducing the potential for error when data points change.

-Find below an Entity Relationship Diagram (ERD) representing the logical design stage of the relational database design of this application.
+For these reasons, I developed an Entity Relationship Diagram (ERD) to represent the logical design stage of the relational database design of this application.
+See below.
 ![ER Diagram](Application_Design/ERD_diagram.png)

 <details>